openfed/AccessibilityCheckServer/README.md

 ## Development server

+- Copy `server/config.example.js` to `server/config.js`.
+- Navigate to the server directory and run `node bin/www` to start the back-end server.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build